KSEHano/BSc-Thesis/Thesis.md

 motivation for using machine evaluation -> speed of evaluation

+Automatic translation is a useful tool.
+The main motivations are economical in terms of time and money.
+Even if BLEU is still used it has several possibilities for improvement and the field is steadily expanding and improving on the possible metrics to avoid some of the problems BLEU has.
+In the following I will present some of the problems that BLEU has and some other metrics and how they work.

 problems with bleu

 BLEU is a old score and mainly used because it is fast and easy to use.
 It however has several flaws that are not addressed by the algorithm itself but since its publication several other systems have come forth improving on the idea.
 Later i will present four famous metrics.
 However, I will first present the problems BLEU has that are the reasons improvements are necessary to have a better correlation with human judgment.